imixs/imixs-workflow/README.md

 #License

 Imixs-Workflow is free software, because we believe that an open exchange of experiences is fundamental for the development of useful software.
 All results of this project are provided under the GNU General Public License.
+Since the Imixs-Workflow engine runs as a separate process embedded into an application which is probably a separate work we do not see any violation of the GPL.
+Feel free to ask for concreate use cases.